bpratik01/Twitter-Sentiment-Analysis/README.md

 ## Folder Structure

-- `Twitter_data`: Directory to store Twitter data.
+- `Twitter_data`: Twitter tweets data stored in csv format.
-- `models`: Directory to save trained models.
+- `models`: Trained model in pkl format.
-- `app.py`: Directory containing Python scripts for the streamlit website for the model.
+- `app.py`: Python scripts for the streamlit website for the model.
 - `demo.mp4`: A demo video of how the model actually performs

 ## Contributing